-Move outdoor furniture, door mats, potted plants in wooden basins and the like inside or move them as far away from your house as you can.
+Move outdoor furniture, doormats, and potted plants in wooden basins inside, or move them as far away from your house as you can.
+These materials are combustible.

 Leave immediately if given evacuation orders.
 Ideally, you would evacuate before orders go out so that firefighters have time to get into place and you have more of a safety cushion.

-Put your emergency kit and other important items in your vehicle.
+Put your emergency kit and other essential items in your vehicle.

 Connect water hoses.